redeyes/redeyes/README.md

 ## Wheels of Stone

-The core idea behind BlueEyes is that a web service is "just" a function from an HTTP request to a `Future` of response.
+The core idea behind BlueEyes is that a web service is "just" a function from a request to a response.
+Or for an asynchronous web service, you might say a function from a request to a `Future` of response.

-An early version in BlueEyes used a `type` synonym to describe this notion:
+The earliest versions of BlueEyes used a `type` synonym to describe this notion:

 ```scala
 type Handler[T] = (Map[Symbol, String], HttpRequest[T]) => Future[HttpResponse[T]]
 ```

-Though the exact form changed over time, this kernel of an idea, and sometimes even the BlueEyes composition syntax has been replicated in many other Scala frameworks (Spray, Finagle, Http4s, etc.).
+Though the exact form changed over time, this kernel of an idea (and sometimes even the BlueEyes composition syntax!) has been replicated in many other Scala frameworks (Spray, Finagle, Http4s, etc.).

 Initially, I didn't see the compositional properties in *service handlers as functions*.